-Through continuous monitoring of the portfolio, Aldar Investments makes informed decisions on divestitures of assets which may no longer be a good fit allowing it to recycle capital effectively.
-Conversely, Aldar Investments' standing in the sector gives it a front row view to every deal in the market, allowing it to analyse and selective deploy capital on new acquisitions.
+Through continuous monitoring of the portfolio, Aldar Investments makes informed decisions on divestitures of assets which may no longer be a good fit, allowing it to recycle capital effectively.
+In addition, Aldar Investments' standing in the sector gives it significant visibility on new deals in the market, allowing it to analyse and selectively deploy capital on new acquisitions.